Quezon Memorial Circle: History

-In the 1980s, the architecture firm of Francisco Mañosa made a masterplan for the park sometime in the 1980s.
+In the 1980s, the architecture firm led by Francisco Mañosa developed a master plan for the park, reflecting its evolving role as a central urban space.
+On July 1, 2008, after managing the park since September 27, 1988, the QCPDF handed over management responsibilities to the Quezon City government.

-On July 1, 2008, the QCPDF which has been managing the park from September 27, 1988, transferred management duties to the Quezon City government.
+On January 23, 2003, Romulo Kintanar, a former commander of the New People's Army, was assassinated at a restaurant inside the circle.

-During the COVID-19 pandemic the park was the site of makeshift dormitories for health workers employed in nearby hospitals and a testing site.
+During the COVID-19 pandemic, the park adapted to meet critical needs by providing makeshift dormitories for health workers from nearby hospitals and serving as a testing site.

 Park lay-out

 Quezon Memorial Shrine

 The Quezon Memorial Shrine is an art deco-themed monument designed by Federico Ilustre and was built during the 1950s – serving as the centerpiece of the Quezon Memorial Circle.
 The 66 m shrine representing Quezon's age when he died from tuberculosis stands on a thirty-six hectare elliptical lot.
 It houses an observation deck that can accommodate sixty people at the top through a spiral staircase which gives the visitors a panoramic view of the city.

 At the top of the pylons are three mourning angels holding sampaguita (the national flower) wreaths sculpted by the Italian sculptor Francesco Monti.
 The regional identity of each female angels figure could be discerned in the traditional costume they were clothed with.
 The winged figures atop the three pylons represented Luzon, Visayas, and Mindanao.
 The three pylons would in turn circumscribe a drum-like two-story structure containing a gallery from which visitors could look down at Quezon's catafalque, modeled after Napoleon Bonaparte's in the Invalides.
 The gallery and the catafalque below are lit by an oculus, in turn reminiscent of Grant's Tomb.